soulrrrrr/CS567_FinalProject/README.md

 ### [GET] `/newPolicy`
 **Description:**
-Get a newly generated policy from the LLM.
+Get all newly generated policy from the LLM.

 **Request:**
 - None